Frank Broyles: Playing career

 After his graduation from Decatur Boys High School, Broyles studied at Georgia Tech, where he was a quarterback from 1944 to 1946.
 He graduated from Georgia Tech with a degree in Industrial Management.
 Broyles started all of Tech's games as quarterback during his senior season, and led the Yellow Jackets to the 1945 Orange Bowl.
 Tech lost the bowl game, but in defeat Broyles set an Orange Bowl record for passing yards with 304.
 The record stood for 55 years until eclipsed by Michigan quarterback Tom Brady in the 2000 Orange Bowl.
 Broyles is a member of the Orange Bowl (1991), Gator Bowl (1995), and Cotton Bowl Classic (1999) halls of fame, and the Georgia Tech Hall of Fame.
-Broyles was drafted by the Chicago Bears in the third round of the 1946 NFL draft when he still had a year of college eligibility.
+Broyles was drafted 19th overall by the Chicago Bears in the third round of the 1946 NFL draft when he still had a year of college eligibility.
 When his college career was over he moved straight into coaching.

 While at Georgia Tech he also played basketball.